Liversticks/project-blue/bluestacks.md

 ## Main Menu Tasks
 - R: Quick Retire (NOTE: depends on whether there is a Limited building slot)
 - H: Collect resources from Canteen and Merchant
-- F: Tend to Meowfficers in the Com-Forts
+- F: Daily Meowfficer tasks (level Com-Forts, unload ready boxes, queue new boxes)